quiltedhills/htfc3-kubejs_patches/README.md

 • Fixed IE and Firmalife ores being unusually soft (they now take the same time to break as raw stone, same as all TFC ores) <br/>
 • Fixed "Cup of Iced Tea" showing up instead of "Air" in some item/fluid names <br/>
-• Fixed recipe conflict for Copycat Layers, as well as for Copycat Bytes and Slices <br/>
+• Fixed recipe conflict for Propellers, as well as Copycat Layers, Bytes and Slices <br/>
 • Removed overlapping recipes for Sulfur (for some reason you were able to get powder directly from ore with some machines) <br/>
 • Fixed the Iron Bloom sequenced recipe going straight into the Iron Hoe recipe <br/>
 • Fixed TC Mattocks not having the #tfc:axes tag <br/>